PaulMcInnis/JobFunnel/readme.md

 <img src="https://travis-ci.com/bunsenmurder/JobFunnel.svg?branch=dev" alt="Build Status" /><br>
 ### About

 As me and many others have found out, job searching is a very time consuming process and riddled with annoyances; online job boards especially, where problems like re-posts and already filled jobs being posted are way too common.
-Looking for a way to help automate this process, I found jobFunnel and decided to add some personal touches and fixes I think are essential for improving the tool and helping make the job search a little less garbaggio.
+Looking for a way to help automate this process, I found JobFunnel and decided to add some personal touches and fixes I think are essential for improving the tool and helping make the job search a little less garbaggio.

 ### What's been done in this fork:

-* Implementing a delaying algorithm so that you can respectively scrape job postings.
+* Implemented a delaying algorithm, so that you can respectively scrape job postings.
-* Upgrading the multi-threading module from [threading][thread] to  [concurrent.futures][conc_fut].
+* Upgraded the multi-threading module [threading][thread] to  [concurrent.futures][conc_fut].
-* Added option to save filtered duplicates to a separate file for enhancing filtering capabilities.
+* Added option to save filtered duplicates to a separate file for enhancing filtering capabilities and
-* Improving the detection accuracy of duplicate filter, and allowing for the ability to detect duplicate jobs within a single scrape dictionary.
+* Improved the detection accuracy of the duplicate filter, as well as giving it the ability to filter duplicate jobs within a single scrape (when there's not master list to compare it to yet).
-* Implementing a job ID filter that checks the master list and duplicate list for filtered ids, to avoid re-scraping filtered jobs.
+* Implementing a job ID filter that checks the master list and duplicate list (if it exists) for filtered ids, to avoid re-scraping filtered jobs.
 * Regex optimization wizardry :shipit:
-* Improving saved data content retrieved for doing data science stuff.
+* Added additional attributes such as search `query` used and relevant job `tags` for doing analytics stuff.
-* Optimizing a lot of the code to be more computationally efficient e.g. replacing for-loops with list comprehensions, or reducing usage of unnecessary repetition.
+* * Date string parsing captures almost all fringe cases and is output as 'YYYY-MM-DD'.
-* Date string parsing captures almost all fringe cases and is output to a more standard format (YYYY-MM-DD).
+* Optimizing a lot of the code to be more computationally efficient e.g. replacing for-loops with list comprehensions, or reducing unnecessary repetition.
 * Added code, that ensures radius compatibility between different domains(.com, .ca) and providers.
-* Other misc. things to improve user experience.
+* Other misc. things like bug fixes, or code cleanup.

 ### Usage Notes Part 2:
 * **Saving Duplicates** <br/>